 Hot 88.7 Hip Hop from the Hill Top is one of only two hip hop shows we know of broadcasting from the coalfields of Central Appalachia (and the other, Jukebox Joint, is also on WMMT!).
-Hosted by a crew of DJs (Izzy Lizzy, Jewelz, T-Ray, Tom, Aunt Bernice, Gabby LaLa, Rakim, and Alice), the show features the best of old school, new school, underground and southern hip hop, every Monday night from 7-9 pm.
+Hosted by a crew of DJs (Izzy Lizzy, Jewelz, T-Ray, Tom, Aunt Bernice, Gabby LaLa, Rakim, Abby, Nicole, Marley), the show features the best of old school, new school, underground and southern hip hop, every Monday night from 7-9 pm.

 Following the hip hop show is WMMT’s Calls from Home.
 The show broadcasts messages from the friends and family members of those incarcerated in our region’s prison system.
 We record calls for the show every Monday night between 7-9 pm, and then broadcast the messages that same night from 9-10 pm.